ikromw/financial-sheet/README.md

 # Simple Financial Sheet 📊

-This is a very very easy-to-use dashboard. it is only managed by managers and employee sections.
-Firstly, you add some employees and get an access to add incomes and outcomes with users.
+This is a very very easy-to-use financial dashboard and the system is very friendly :). it is managed by role of managers. you get info about incomes & expences monthly through filter.

 > [!NOTE]
 > No data storage.